 Air Pads

 Backpacking sleeping pads fall into three general categories: air, self-inflating, and closed-cell foam.
 Air pads offer unmatched compactness, often rolling down to the same size as a Nalgene bottle.
-They’re also the lightest option, while at the same time providing unmatched thickness.
+They’re also the lightest option while at the same time providing unmatched thickness.
 Bonded insulation or baffling techniques can bring impressive warmth, highlighted by the Therm-a-Rest XTherm NXT (R-value: 7.3).
 The primary downside is a greater puncture risk, and it’s a big consideration.
-Middle of the night deflations can ruin a trip really fast.
-Bringing along a patch kit should alleviate most concerns, but it’s still the biggest reason to not buy an air pad.
+Middle-of-the-night deflations can ruin a trip really fast.
+Bringing along a patch kit should alleviate most concerns, but it’s still the biggest reason not to buy an air pad.

-Air pads are the clear leaders in weight and packability
+Air pads are the clear leaders in weight and packability for backpacking | Credit: Honey McNaughton

 Self-Inflating Mats

 The self-inflating mattress was a revolutionary idea when the Therm-a-Rest was invented in 1972.
 By combining open-cell foam and a space for the pad to expand and fill with air, it brought convenience, decent durability, and comfort.
 It’s a testament to that technology that most of today’s self-inflating pads haven’t deviated much.
-Compared with air pads, self-inflating options (like the Therm-a-Rest ProLite Plus) are more puncture resistant, and you still have some semblance of padding if it deflates in the middle of the night.
+Compared with air pads, self-inflating options (like the Therm-a-Rest ProLite Plus) are more puncture-resistant, and you still have some semblance of padding if it deflates in the middle of the night.
 Negatives are that the foam brings extra poundage and they don’t pack down as small as an equivalent air pad.
 Backpacking options are also often not as thick (exceptions include Sea to Summit's SI line), leading to complaints from side sleepers.

 Blowing up Therm-a-Rest ProLite Plus sleeping pad (Patagonia)

-Self-inflating pads balance comfort and convenience
+Self-inflating pads balance comfort and convenience | Credit: Brian McCurdy

 Foam Pads

 The old closed-cell foam pads still have a place on this list as a dependable, tried-and-true option.
 Yes, they’re the least comfortable option, don’t pack as small, and don’t have the highest R-values, but they also have exactly a zero percent chance of deflating in the middle of the night.
 And they’re the perfect secondary pads to bring along for winter camping.
-Designs like the Therm-a-Rest Z Lite SOL and Nemo Switchback are staples for long-distance trekkers and thru-hikers due to their versatile and lightweight constructions.
+Designs like the Therm-a-Rest Z Lite Sol and Nemo Switchback are staples for long-distance trekkers and thru-hikers due to their versatile and lightweight constructions.

-Backpacking with the foam Nemo Switchback
+Backpacking with the foam Nemo Switchback pad in the Wind River Range in Wyoming | Credit: Chris Carter

 Weight

-As with any piece of outdoor gear, the less it weighs the more fragile it will be.
+Weight is a primary consideration for many backpackers—just look at the quick rise of the ultralight backpacking movement.
+On this list, you’ll find everything from the 13-ounce Therm-a-Rest NeoAir XLite NXT to the 1-pound-9-ounce Nemo Quasar 3D Insulated.
+We think that the best backpacking pad options are in the 12- to 18-ounce range, offering cutting-edge materials along with respectable levels of comfort and warmth.
+Keep in mind, as with any piece of outdoor gear, the less it weighs, the more fragile it will be.
 It doesn’t make a ton of sense to buy a $200 ultralight sleeping pad if you only plan on using it on a couple of easy weekend trips each summer.
-And regardless of its weight, make sure to take reasonable care when setting up camp and stowing your pad (more on this in "Sleeping Pad Care" below).
+And regardless of its weight, make sure to take reasonable care when setting up camp and stowing your pad (more on this in the sleeping pad care section below).

 Thickness and Comfort